 “Everything you always wanted in a beer.
 And less.”

 In this playful 1978 commercial, Billy Martin and George Steinbrenner poke fun at their famously stormy relationship as manager and owner of the New York Yankees.
-The commercial takes place in a swanky restaurant before the era of cellphones, where VIPs like Steinbrenner would take important calls right at their table.
-As Steinbrenner wraps up such a call, the waiter brings the duo another round of Miller Lites.
+The commercial takes place in a swanky restaurant before the era of cell phones when VIPs like Steinbrenner would take important calls right at their table.
+As Steinbrenner wraps up such a call, the waiter brings another round of Miller Lites to the duo.

 The two men banter back and forth, debating the true appeal of Miller Lite: is it because it tastes great, or is it because it’s less filling?
-In a lighthearted twist, Steinbrenner “fires” Billy once more, and we all have a good laugh at their ongoing, real-life saga.
+Of course, Steinbrenner “fires” Billy again, and we all laugh at their ongoing drama.

 Iconic Line